fabiospampinato/base256-encoding/README.md

 # Base256

-Base256 encoding, the most memory-efficient encoding possible in JavaScript.
+Base256 encoding, a.k.a. latin1 encoding, the most memory-efficient encoding possible in JavaScript.

 ## Features